 Fig bread for breakfast, let’s go!

 Paleo Almond Fig Quickbread

-Bake 30 to 35 minutes, until sides are golden-brown and center has set up.
-Turn off the oven and allow bread to stay in the hot oven 10 minutes.
+- Bake 30 to 40 minutes, until sides are golden-brown and center has set up.
+Turn off the oven and allow bread to stay in the hot oven another 10 to 20 minutes, until the bread feels firm in the center when gently poked and tests clean.
 Allow bread to cool 1 hour before lifting it out of the loaf pan and slicing.

 This post contains affiliate links, which means I make a small commission off items you purchase at no additional cost to you.